Millionaire Net Worth

 MILLIONAIRE NET WORTH

 Below is a breakdown of the study participants net worth.
+10 ways they invest money!
 I have also thrown in the Dividends Diversify household percentages (DD %) for my personal comparison.
-One of the key points the study participants made is that they started saving and investing at young age.
+One of the key points the study participants made is that they started saving and investing at a young age.

 |Classification||Description||% of Net Worth||DD %|